sb-b/ss-cs-depparser/README.md

     - For unlabeled data, we use TR_BOUN Treebank.
 Download TR_BOUN Treebank from Universal Dependencies and locate it under **LSTM-based/DCST/data/datasets/**

 #### (NOTE: You can skip the following two steps (2.2.2. and 2.2.3.) if you use the TR_BOUN Treebank as the unlabeled data.
-To ease the process, we have already put the pseudo-labeled data under **XLM-R-based/auxiliary-task-train/preprocessed_unlabeled_data/** (as tr_boun-ud-train-parsedbyimst-smh.conllu, tr_boun-ud-dev-parsedbyimst-smh.conllu, and tr_boun-ud-test-parsedbyimst-smh.conllu))
+To ease the process, we have already put the pseudo-labeled data under **XLM-R-based/auxiliary-task-train/preprocessed_unlabeled_data/** (as *tr_boun-ud-train-parsedbyimst-smh.conllu* and *tr_boun-ud-dev-parsedbyimst-smh.conllu*))

 #### 2.2.2.
 Pseudo-label the Unlabeled Data with the Base Parser:

 Since the annotations of the TR_BOUN Treebank are gold annotations, we need to re-label them automatically for our purposes.
-You can train the [base parser](https://github.com/boschresearch/steps-parser) and parse the treebank using this trained model and save the train, dev, and test file as "tr_boun-ud-train_autoparsed.conllu", "tr_boun-ud-dev_autoparsed.conllu", "tr_boun-ud-test_autoparsed.conllu".
+You can train the [base parser](https://github.com/boschresearch/steps-parser) and parse the treebank using this trained model and save the train and dev files as "tr_boun-ud-train_autoparsed.conllu" and "tr_boun-ud-dev_autoparsed.conllu".
 Locate these files under  **XLM-R-based/auxiliary-task-train/preprocessed_unlabeled_data/**.

 #### 2.2.3.
 Preprocess Unlabeled Data